wardi/jsonsquared/README.md

 ### Numbers

-Any value that can be [parsed as a JSON number](docs/number.gif) will be represented as a number in JSON. e.g.:
+Any value that can be [parsed as a JSON number](docs/number.gif) will be represented as a number in JSON.

 CSV value | JSON value
 --- | ---